We are a non-profit home and outreach, providing safe shelter to homeless or abused pregnant, parenting, and adopting young women in Central Oregon.

 The goal of Grandma’s House is to help each young woman become self sufficient and able to make responsible decisions for herself and her child.
 Grandma’s House provides a safe and stable shelter, 24 hours a day, 7 days a week, 365 days with case management, counseling and educational opportunities.
 Our Workshops include childbirth education and skills for living.
 We are the only home east of the Cascades serving the shelter needs of this vulnerable population.

-Executive Director – Woody Medeiros
+Program Director – Woody Medeiros

-Bookkeeper – Linda Collins
+Program Assistant – Linda Collins